Uberi/University-Notes/PHIL145/PHIL145.md

     * **Hindsight bias** is the tendency to believe that events in the past should have been predictable, while one is viewing it in hindsight.
         * One might find that it was obvious that a problem should be solved in a certain way after finding the answer, but before finding it it would not at all be obvious.
         * It is often the case that contributing factors and their significance are not obvious until afterwards.
+        * We are bad at thinking in terms of past states of information.
 * **Communicative bias** are those biases brought about by the way we communicate.
     * **Repetition bias** is the tendency to be more likely to believe something that is repeated more often.
     * The **continued influence effect** is the phenomenon in which information continues to affect us even after we know it is not true.